metecapar/aws-lambda/README.md

 6. Print the output JSON arrays.

  The project also includes publishing the customer messages and error messages using message queuing protocols such as AMQP, MQTT, and SQS.
+ You can find these code in this path "/src/codes/"